 - Estonia doesn't really seem to have a "national" sport (with the possible exception of cross-country skiing), instead there are periods when one or two athletes' successes make whatever discipline they're competing in popular (even sumo wrestling!).

-- Lotte is a popular cartoon character from several movies who's well on her way on becoming the Estonian Spongebob or Mickey Mouse with the amount of merchandise (and apparently, a theme park) involving her.
+- Lotte is a popular cartoon character from several movies who's well on her way on becoming the Estonian equivalent of Spongebob or Mickey Mouse with the amount of merchandise (and apparently, a theme park) involving her.

 - Estonian historic currency, before adopting the euro, was the kroon.